 - Computer skills, including Microsoft Word and Outlook

-- Valid BC driver’s license and access to a safe, reliable vehicle is an asset
+- A valid BC Driver’s License and access to a safe, reliable vehicle would be an asset

-Pursuant to section 41 of the BC Human Rights Code, this position is intended for Aboriginal (First Nations, Métis, Inuit, status/non-status) peoples.
-Please self-identify in your application.
+In alignment with Section 41 of the BC Human Rights Code, this position is intended for Aboriginal (First Nations, Métis, Inuit) peoples.
+Please self-identify in your cover letter.

 HOW TO APPLY

 Please submit your application or questions about this posting to: [email protected]

 ATTN: Mary Clifford, Director of Indigenous Early Years